yoasyo25/ruby-submissions/1706-b/2module/job-tracker/aaron.md

 * 2: Significant logic leaks into the view or remains in controllers and developers show some difficulty in identifying strategies to refactor.
 * 1: Significant logic is present in the view or controllers and developers are unable to articulate potential strategies to refactor.

-- On the `_comment.html.erb` page, there is some logic in the view that could be refactored out

 ### 6) User Experience

 * 4: The application has been styled and the user can easily navigate between different portions of the application without manually entering the URL into the nav-bar or using the back button on their browser.
 * 3: The application has been styled, but the user may need to use the nav-bar to enter a URL or back button to get to access some functionality.
-* **2: The application has limited styling, and it may not be clear how to navigate the application.**
+* 2: The application has limited styling, and it may not be clear how to navigate the application.
-* 1: The application has little to no styling and it is difficult to navigate.
+* **1: The application has little to no styling and it is difficult to navigate.**

-- There is no root page so I have to manually navigate from the start.
-- When I create a new category for a job, no way to get back to job form.
-- There is no CSS at all.

 ### 7) Testing